Get Your Ontario Private

 Upon completion of our Private Investigator course, students will have a solid foundation to begin a career in investigations.

-Individuals with prior training and experience can apply for an exemption from training or exemption from training and examination if they meet specific exemption criteria and are within applicable timelines.
+Individuals with prior private investigator training and experience can apply for an exemption from training or exemption from training and examination if they meet specific exemption criteria and are within applicable timelines.

 Exemptions are processed through the Registrar, Security Services Act.
 Please contact customer service to determine if this applies to you.

-Topics for the private investigator course is a follows:
+Topics for the private investigator training course are as follows:

 - Introduction to the Private Investigator Course and Government Testing Requirements/Procedures